 - Snapshot proposals are limited to less than 40 minutes duration (including target acquisition) for each target.
-Scientific programs that require longer duration exposures should be submitted as GO Survey programs. - Joint HST-Spitzer proposals have been expanded to include a new category, Coordinated HST-Spitzer proposals.
+Scientific programs that require longer duration exposures should be subnitted as GO Survey programs. - Joint HST-Spitzer proposals have been expanded to include a new category, Coordinated HST-Spitzer proposals.
 This category, equivalent to Large/Treasury GO programs, accommodates proposals that require substantial allocations of time on both HST and Spitzer.
 These proposals will be considered by a Joint HST-Spitzer TAC, comprised of members of the separate HST and Spitzer TACs.
-Proposers intending to submit a Coordinated HST-Spitzer proposal must submit a non-binding Notice of Intent by 1 December 2006 (see Section 3.7.2) - Proposers submitting multi-cycle proposals should assume two-gyro operations for Cycles 17 and 18.
+Proposers intending to submit a Coordinated HST-Spitzer proposal must submit a non-binding Notice of Intent by December 1 2006 (see Section 3.7.2) - Proposers submitting multi-cycle proposals should assume two-gyro operations for Cycles 17 and 18.
 This will ensure their programs will continue to be implementable in the event that SM4 is delayed substantially.
 Proposers should note that WFPC2 will not be available following SM4, and proposals using that instrument in Cycles 17 and 18 will not be accepted.
 In addition, NICMOS operations after SM4 may need to be curtailed due to spacecraft power considerations.
 While WFC3 observations cannot be proposed now, we encourage proposers of multi-year NICMOS programs to consider whether future portions of their programs could be carried out with WFC3, if necessary.
-Updates on the planned usage of NICMOS post-SM4 will be provided via the Cycle 16 Announcement Web Page.